Hiyoshi Taisha: History

 During the late Heian period, political troubles arose between Enryaku-ji and the secular government in Kyoto.
 It became the practice of the warrior-monks from the temple to carry a mikoshi portable shrine from Hie Taisha into the capital and to riot to enforce their political will.
 Soon after the kanpaku Fujiwara no Moromichi dared to oppose the riots by stopping the mikoshi, he died under mysterious circumstances, which the temple was quick to attribute to a curse from the gods for having shown disrespect to the mikoshi.
 The mikoshi of Hei Taisha thus became an object of fear and awe, and the temple used the tactic of running riot with the mikoshi to obtain their will on more than 40 occasions over a 370+ year period into the Sengoku period.

 The practice was stopped in 1571 when Oda Nobunaga ordered Enryaku-ji to be razed to the ground, and all of its monks to be massacred.
 This also included Hie Taisha.
 The shrine was rebuilt under Toyotomi Hideyoshi, with the oldest buildings currently at the shrine dating from the period of 1586 to 1597.
-Toyotomi Hideyoshi had a deep faith in the Sannō Gongen, as his childhood name was "Hiyoshi Maru" and his nickname was "monkey", an animal which was considered to be the spiritual messenger of the Hie kami.
+Toyotomi Hideyoshi had a deep faith in the Sanno Gongen, as his childhood name was "Hiyoshi Maru" and his nickname was "monkey", an animal which was considered to be the spiritual messenger of the Hie kami.
 The Nishi Hongū was reconstructed in 1586 and the Higashi Hongū in 1595.
-Tokugawa Ieyasu also had faith in the Sannō Gongen and the shrine was supported by the Tokugawa shogunate.
+Tokugawa Ieyasu also had faith in the Sanno Gongen and the shrine was supported by the Tokugawa shogunate.

 In 1868 (the first year after the Meiji restoration), the new Meiji government decreed the separation of Shinto and Buddhism.
-Hie Taisha was at the forefront of this effort, and was one of the first to burn or otherwise its Buddhist statuary, ritual implements and scriptures.
+Hie Taisha was at the forefront of this effort, and was one of the first to burn or otherwise dispose of its Buddhist statuary, ritual implements and scriptures.
 This was the beginning of the nationwide Haibutsu kishaku movement.
 Under State Shinto, the shrive was officially designated one of the Kanpei-taisha (官幣大社), or Imperial shrine of the first rank.